Art Institute of Houston: Faculty

-According to the College Navigator, Ai-Houston campus has seven full-time instructors and 28 part-time instructors.
+According to the College Navigator, Ai-Houston campus had seven full-time instructors and 28 part-time instructors.

-Student Outcomes
+Student outcomes

-According to the College Scorecard AI-Houston has a 27 percent 8-year graduation rate.
+According to the College Scorecard AI-Houston had a 27 percent 8-year graduation rate.
 Median salary after attending ranges from $23,391 (BA in Fine Arts) to $46,769 (BS in Drafting Engineering).
 Median student loan debt ranged from $22,475 (AA in Applied Arts) to $44,269 (BA in Film and Photography).
 Two years after repayment, 10 percent were making progress in paying off their student loans.